collectionsasdata/collectionsasdata.github.io/index.md

 In the first stage, a national forum brought together an expert group of librarians, archivists, museum professionals, researchers and practitioners, and technologists for 2.5 days at the University of California Santa Barbara to **(1)** articulate a statement that seeks to represent collections as data values, principles and ethics, **(2)** collections as data prototypes, **(3)** collections as data personas and user stories that span stewards and users, and **(4)** a model for open and broad based community development of collections as data.

 Moving forward, the project team will iteratively refine and extend collections as data work via 6 disciplinary and professional conferences, virtual events, and this project site.
-Collections as Data will produce a collections as data framework, personas, use cases and user stories, functional requirements for technical solutions that support collections as data, and methods for making these types of collections more discoverable.

-This initiative is supported by the Institute of Museum and Library Services.
+Collections as Data is always on the lookout for collaborations - please get in touch with any ideas you might have.

 # Contact